 Other legislative changes have been proposed and adopted in the United States since the ACA was enacted.
-These changes include, among others, aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, which went into effect in 2013 and, due to subsequent legislative amendments to the statute, will remain in effect until 2031 unless additional Congressional action is taken.
-Under current legislation, the actual reduction in Medicare payments will vary from 1% in 2022 to up to 4% in the final fiscal year of this sequester.
+These changes include, among others, aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, which went into effect in 2013 and, due to subsequent legislative amendments to the statute, will remain in effect until 2032 unless additional Congressional action is taken.
 Congress is considering additional health reform measures.
-For example, Congress is currently considering the Pioneering Antimicrobial Subscriptions to End Upsurging Resistance Act, or PASTEUR Act, which, if passed, would establish a program to foster antimicrobial innovation.
-Further, the Developing an Innovative Strategy for Antimicrobial Resistant Microorganisms Act of 2021, or DISARM Act, is also pending in Congress and, if passed, would encourage the development and use of antimicrobial drugs.
-It is uncertain if or when either of these bills will be enacted or whether either bill will be enacted in its current form.